Get Amazon Music Unlimited With Audible Free for 1 Month

 There’s nothing like vibing to good music.
 And it’s even better when you get to listen for free.

-Amazon offers three months of its Music Unlimited service for free.
-Relive your favorite classics, discover new artists and deck the halls with music.
+Amazon offers a month of its Music Unlimited service for free.
+Relive your favorite classics, discover new artists and more.
 The service features over 100 million ad-free music titles and podcasts.
 Each in rich, vivid HD sound.
-And you get to try it free for three months, saving you more than $30.
+And you get to try it free for one month.
 The offer only applies to new subscribers.

 In addition to over 100 million songs and podcasts titles, the subscription also includes Audible.
 You'll receive one credit each month.